slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 2. Add an option to the evaluator CLI.
 3. Update your deployment evaluator to use the new option.
 4. Share your code with us!
 We can merge it in [slsa-policy repository](https://github.com/laurentsimon/slsa-policy).

+#### Challenge yourself

+Can you update the policy engine to support other types of protections, e.g., GKE cluster ID, etc. When you implement this feature, make sure to think whether there are invariants your policy configuration needs For example, if you were to implement a protection for Kubernetes namespaces, you would not be able to enforce invariant on it, because namespaces are _not_ unique across projects.

 ### UX improments